ccao-data/people/.gitlab/issue_templates/deputy-performance-eval-preparation-exempt.md

    * All scores of 1 and 2 have recommendations to **Employee** for improving his or her performance.
    * Overall Average Score is calculated correctly (if done electronically, the Form will do this for you).

-/assign @VWaller
 /confidential
-/label ~"type::management::performance management" ~"stakeholder::internal::hr" ~"priority::high" ~"status::to do"
+/label ~"type::management::performance management" ~"stakeholder::internal::hr" ~"priority::high"